 Q3: Why AWS is the best cloud?

 Ans: One of the important AWS advantages is its pricing model.
-Pay as you use, no charges when the code is sitting idle doing nothing.
+Pay as you use, with no charges when the code is sitting idle doing nothing.
 AWS is cloud computing affordable for you.

 Have a look at the below articles for gaining more knowledge in AWS: